wolf-bage/KiCad_work/README.md

 Well this a repo for all my Kicad work to this point, that i want to publish and use in my electrical engineering studies

+I'm planning to keep all my kicad footprints/symbols and porjects here since it is easy to show and import to kicad or a differnet porgram for pcb work